owa792/Remote-Command-Prompt/README.md

 <b>Soon i'm going to make a version of `Server.bat` so it can run in background without anybody noticing it.</b>

+>Info: Every command takes about 3 to 5 seconds to send to Computer 2 and than get back to Computer 1.
+After 25 seconds you get <b>timeout error</b>.

 If you have any problems, contact me!
 My email: kcrplkcrpl@gmail.com

 ![](https://i.imgur.com/jOcx8zH.png)